dschioberg/MIDS-1D-Computing-Basics/1DBridgeclass.md

 The following course is offered through EDX and was created by NYU: https://courses.edx.org/courses/course-v1:NYUx+FCS.OS.1+1T2020/course/

+This course is relatively short with 5 lectures rangning from 50 minutes to 1 hour 40 minutes.

 ### Networking

 Understanding how computers communicate with each other is a basic concept necessary to work with cloud tech, multi container setups,